 PATROL REPORTS ELA BEACH NOS.
-13 AND 14 (SPECIAL MEDICAL REPORT) OF 1970/7'. - VANAPA CENSUS DIVISION
+13 AND 14 (SPECIAL MEDICAL REPORT) OF 1970/71 - VANAPA CENSUS DIVISION

 Attached please find in triplicate Patrol Reports 13 and 14, the latter report being a Medical Report compiled by Mr. A.P.O.
 Martin who accompanied Mr. P.O.
-Young to the Vanapa Census Division: this was Mr. Martin's first patrol from the Pert Moresby Sub-District.
+Young to the Vanapa Census Division: this was Mr. Martin's first patrol from the Port Moresby Sub-District.

-- 2. The patrol was conducted as a result of Councillor Morea's report to Sub-District Office that several deaths had occurred in the Gosisi and Boine areas of the Vanapa Census Division and that he would be relieved if a Health Officer from Public Health that he would be relieved if and investigate.
+- 2. The patrol was conducted as a result of Councillor Morea's report to Sub-District Office that several deaths had occurred in the Gosisi and Boine areas of the Vanapa Census Division and that he would be relieved if a Health Officer from Public Health Department were to visit and investigate.
 This was seen to and the attached reports explain fully. - 3.
 It would appear however that an Aid Post is needed in the area as the villagers are reluctant to walk the distance to Brown River for medical attention. - 4.
 The patrol served also as a census patrol and Mr. Young has updated figures previously compiled by Mr. A.D.O.
-Avosa in Ela Beach Patrol No. 7 of 1970/71; census work which was based on last year's figures. - 5.
-Attached also please find Camping Allowance claims submitted by Messrs.
+Avosa in Ela Beach Patrol No. 7 cf 1970/71; census work which was based on last year's figures. - by Messrs.
 Young and Martin.